OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 This command starts the web server, and sideloads your custom function add-in into Excel for Windows.

 > [!NOTE]
 > If your add-in does not load, check that you have completed step 3 properly.
+You can also enable **[runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in)** to troubleshoot issues with your add-in's XML manifest file, as well as several installation and runtime conditions.
+Runtime logging writes `console.log` statements to a log file to help you uncover issues, as well.

 # [Excel Online](#tab/excel-online)